Dog meat consumption in Vietnam: Expanding pet market

-Counter to the argument that capitalist development led to an increase in demand for dog meat, it is shown that capitalism also brought in the demand for dogs not as a source of food but as a source of companionship.

-In the book chapter "An Appetite for Dogs: Consuming and Loving Them in Vietnam" Anthony Podberscek, a scientist for animal behavior and human-animal interaction in Australia, claims that capitalist development also brought about changes in dog-eating traditions.

 The first commercial pet shop opened in Ho Chi Minh City in 2006, and within 8 years, pet shops expanded in number and availability in different cities.
 Furthermore, luxurious grooming services have been offered to pet owners in cities.

 Vietnamese pet retailers often run a cash-based business which makes analysis of the industry harder.
 Although little scholarly analysis has focused on the potential influence of the expanding pet care industry on dog consumption, there is enough evidence to indicate that the pet care market is on the rise.

 This change might be brought on by the increasingly important concept of companion animals.
 An interview conducted with a clinic owner in Vietnam shows pet owners' increased willingness to spend more money on their pets.

-Capitalist development is giving people more economic capacity and may also lead to an increase in their interaction with pets, strengthening human-animal relations.
-Statistics provided by Podberscek suggest that some part of the population in the south are supportive toward a ban on the consumption of dog meat.
-The practice of refusing to eat dog meat as a pet owner is also frequently observed.